 Economic Impact Payments (EIP)

-The IRS launched an online tool called Get My Payment on April 15 to make it easy for you to check the status of your check.
+The IRS launched an online tool called Get My Payment in April of 2020 to make it easy for you to check the status of your check.

 Q: “Who is eligible to receive EIP?”

 A: Any person that has a valid Social Security number (SSN), is not considered as a dependent of someone else, and whose income qualifies, including: